PRISONEDUCATION.COM: WHO WE ARE AND WHAT WE STAND FOR

-Education in prison is the single most cost-effective, proven method of reducing recidivism.
-Education in prison is more cost-effective than longer prison terms.
-Education in prison is more humane than locking offenders in cages, only to be released one day.
-And education in prison, by creating employable former prisoners, greatly contributes to the local, state, and national economies.
-Through education in prison, no longer must these wrongdoers be locked up in prison on the American people's dime, but they become self-sustaining citizens who contribute to their communities and their country.
+Prison education is the single most cost-effective, proven method of reducing recidivism.
+It is more cost-effective than longer prison terms.
+Prison education is more humane than locking offenders in cages, only to be released one day.
+And by creating employable former prisoners, it greatly contributes to the local, state, and national economies.
+Through it, no longer must these wrongdoers be locked up in prison on the American people's dime, but they become self-sustaining citizens who contribute to their communities and their country.

 Educated ex-prisoners who are employed:

 - Pay taxes to support our local, state, and national budgets.

 - Support their families and take them off public welfare.

 Prison education is an economic and social investment in the lives of prisoners, their families, their communities, and America.
 Through prison education, former prisoners obtain viable, sustainable employment and rarely return to crime.
 (There is a direct proportional correlation in recidivism reductions as the level of education obtain while in prison increases.)
 Reduced crime means safer communities.
 Ex-convicts transformed through prison education become productive, tax paying citizens.

 Educated former prisoners produce a ripple effect amongst their families, communities, and America as a whole.
 These educated ex-convicts more likely ensure that their children are also educated, which reduces crime in increasing proportions for each generation to come.
 Simply stated, these reformed prisoners go on to become role models for their children, who then change their ways, which then perpetuates the cycle of law abiding behaviors and less reliance on public assistance and the American criminal justice system.